If us marketers know anything, it’s how to beat a good idea to death.

 The final nail in the coffin of brand purpose is the simple fact that, more often than not, it’s simply bad marketing.

-Instead of an insight-driven approach to positioning the and – the trusted 3 C’s model that looks for the sweet spot of (i) what the company is best at (AUTHENTIC); (ii) what the customer really needs (RELEVANT); and (iii) what the competition isn’t providing (DIFFERENT) – brand purpose assumes the answer must be...you guessed it, purpose!
+Instead of an insight-driven approach to positioning the brand – using the trusted 3 C’s model that looks for the sweet spot of (i) what the company is best at; (ii) what the customer is looking for; and (iii) what the competition isn’t providing (DIFFERE – brand purpose assumes the answer must be...you guessed it, purpose!

 As marketing professor Byron Sharp put it during a recent interview on the subject: